 - The use or possession of alcoholic beverages or tobacco products by persons under 21 years of age is prohibited.
-Empty containers in the room of an under-age student count as a possession. - Supplying alcohol to persons under 21 years of age is prohibited.
-This includes under-age students supplying alcohol to other under-age students. - Students of-age who are otherwise permitted to use or possess alcohol in their room or apartment, may only do so in the presence of other of-age students.
-The only exception to this is an under-age roommate.
+Empty containers in the room of an underage student count as a possession. - Supplying alcohol to persons under 21 years of age is prohibited.
+This includes underage students supplying alcohol to other underage students. - Students of age who are otherwise permitted to use or possess alcohol in their room or apartment may only do so in the presence of other students that are also of age.
+The only exception to this is an underage roommate.
 This exception only applies when the roommate is the only person present.
 This exception does not permit the under-age roommate to use alcohol. - Students 21 years old and older may possess up to one six-pack of 12 oz. beers, OR one 750 mL bottle of wine, OR one 375 ml bottle of hard liquor.
 Empty containers are included in the count.
-Students of-age, in a designated substance-free living area, may not possess any alcohol per the substance-free agreement. - Kegs, tap systems, beer ball, or any other bulk delivery system for alcohol are not permitted.
+Students of age, in a designated substance-free living area, may not possess any alcohol per the substance-free agreement. - Kegs, tap systems, or any other bulk delivery system for alcohol are not permitted.